BuckShlegeris/BuckShlegeris.github.io/teaching.md

 ## Teaching experience

 - I TA'd three different CS courses at ANU, in Python, Java, and Haskell.
-- I TA'd at App Academy, teaching Ruby and Javascript
+- I TA'd at App Academy, teaching Ruby and Javascript.
 - At Triplebyte, I run interview preparation sessions over Skype.
 The teaching component of this mostly involves teaching algorithms and web system design.
 - I have worked as a private tutor teaching Python and Scala.